The K Multiplier - An

 - Use a second-order RC filter

-make turn-on instant and dynamically adjust resistance to keep Vcb
+- This will make turn-on instant and dynamically adjust resistance

-equal to the diode breakover.
-But watch the input ripple and your
+to keep Vcb equal to the diode breakover.
+But watch the input

 - Use an FET or MOSFET

-gain in corner frequency you may lose in leakage,
+in corner frequency you may lose in leakage, voltage drop, and

-voltage drop, and output impedance.
-Perhaps this concept is more
+output impedance.
+Perhaps this concept is more applicable to

-are many, many things we could try to tailor the performance in many
+this point there are many, many things we could try to tailor the

-performance gains can be dramatic.
-Due to the greatly decreased base
+Even so, the performance gains can be dramatic.
+Due to the greatly

-current, we can increase R1 by several times.
-This allows output
+decreased base current, we can increase R1 by several times.
+This allows

-impedance at DC.
+output impedance at DC.
 However AC output impedance can be made worse.
-Say for

-diodic output impedance rule, Q1 defines most of the output impedance
+output impedance rule, Q1 defines most of the output impedance at 330mR.

 C-multiplier, and comes to 165mR.
 So the total output impedance,